nrjess/twitter-sna/README.md

 twitter-sna: tools for social network analysis with twitter data
 ================
-Nicole Jess, Yuqing Liu, & Shimeng Dai
+Nicole Jess, Yuqing Liu, Hasan Gokberk Bayhan, & Shimeng Dai

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This GitHub repository is intended to create social network datasets based on data scraped from twitter and provide some useful tools for analysis.
+This GitHub repository is intended to create social network datasets based on data pulled from twitter and provide some useful tools for analysis.

 ## Obtain the Repository from GitHub